Top Gun: Maverick Kino Release Date Action, cast, trailer - Mash Viral

 Top Gun: Maverick really sees Tom Cruise in the pilot’s seat.
 He had expressed his desire to really want to fly the fighter planes and demanded that the stunts be “practical, not a CGI”.

 “Everything you see in this film is real,” he later told the SDCC audience.
-“We’re working with the Navy.
+“We are working with the Navy.
 Everything you see in this picture is real.
-I really wanted to give you all an experience of what it was like to be on that plane.
+I really wanted to give you all an experience of what it is like to be on this plane.

 “It’s a love letter to aviation.”